-- 17.1 Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
-This includes images of pupils themselves if they are under the age of 18. - 17.2 Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in the publication 'Sexting in Schools and Colleges' produced by the UK Council for Child Internet Safety. - 17.3 If the incident meets the threshold it may be necessary to refer to the police in a timely manner; contact will be through a safer school's officer, a PCSO (Police Community Security Officer), local neighbourhood police or by dialling 101.
-Such a report will result in an Outcome 21 record being generated by the police.
-We will always endeavour to speak to the parents/carers of the pupils involved prior to any report being made to the police.
+- 18.1.
+Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
+This includes images of pupils themselves if they are under the age of 18. - 18.2.
+Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
+We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety. - 18.3.
+If the incident meets the threshold it may be necessary to refer to the police in a timely manner.

-18. Peer on Peer Abuse
+19. Peer on Peer Abuse

+19.1.
 Castlefield School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
 We recognise that some safeguarding concerns can occur via peer on peer abuse.